 Municipal Ordinances & Resolutions

 Some towns have enacted ordinances and policies that benefit pollinators by banning the use of pesticides and other chemicals while others have passed policies and resolutions adopting, and urging their residents to adopt, pollinator-friendly practices.
 Municipalities who lead by example can be instrumental in changing the way their residents approach lawn and yard care.
-Listed below are the actions taken by different towns, please review them and consider asking your town to pass a similar ordinance or resolution to help create healthier and more welcoming habitat for pollinators and people alike!
+Listed below are the actions taken by different towns, please consider asking your town to pass a similar ordinance or resolution to help create healthier and more welcoming habitat for pollinators and people alike!

 If your town, county, or state has legislation that should be listed, please let us know by emailing